 Catarata Rio Agrio Important Information

-Difficulty: Moderate and short (20 minute each way), no more than 1.5 kilometers.
-It’s a fairly easy trail, however we don’t recommend it for anyone who has severe knee or ankle problems or cannot walk on uneven paths, steps, rocks, or tree roots.
+Difficulty: Moderate and short, no more than 1.5 kilometers.
+It’s a straightforward trail, however we don’t recommend it for anyone who has severe knee or ankle problems or cannot walk on uneven paths, steps, rocks, or tree roots.
 Not recommended for seniors with walking problems.
 No wheelchair friendly trail.

-Parents can bring their babies or toddlers in carriers.
-Kids can definitely do this trail!
+Kid friendly: Parents can bring their babies or toddlers in carriers.
+Older kids can do this trail.